k-yak/grailsoverflow/README.md

 grailsoverflow
 ==============

-stackoverflow like by Kevin Renella & Florian Rotagnon
+StackOverflow like by Kevin Renella & Florian Rotagnon using Groovy on rails.